Crusima/Core/README.md

 # Core

-Code files for the plugin
+This repository contains alls the core files for Crusima's Tribal Wars 2 plugin.